We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - There are currently no FDA warning letters addressed specifically to Nano.
 However, in 2018, the

 FDA issued a letterto all hearing device companies, cautioning them against advertising their products as OTC hearing aids.

 To start a return, you’ll need to call or email the company.
-Some BBB complaints outline problems with the return process.
+Some complaints outline problems with the return process.
 In some cases, people say they never received their refunds.

-Here’s an overview of the pros and cons of Nano hearing aids:
+Here’s an overview of the pros and cons of Nano Hearing Aids:

 Although you don’t need to get seen by a doctor unless you’re under 18, the

 A healthcare professional — preferably an ENT or audiologist — can evaluate the cause and amount of your hearing loss.
 They can also fit you with a hearing aid for your needs.

 The FDA suggests double-checking whether an audiologist or hearing aid dispenser is licensed.

 Want the convenience of ordering hearing devices online but not sold on Nano Hearing Aids?
 Similar online competitors include: